 - sudden dizziness, trouble walking, or loss of balance or coordination

 Research shows that women often fare better at correctly identifying the signs of a stroke.
-Researchers in a 2003 study found that 90 percent of women, compared to 85 percent of men, knew that trouble speaking or sudden confusion are signs of stroke.
+A 2003 study found that 90 percent of women, compared to 85 percent of men, knew that trouble speaking or sudden confusion are signs of stroke.

-The study also revealed that the majority of both women and men fail to name all symptoms correctly, or when emergency services should be called.
-Only 18 percent of all participants aced the survey.
+The study also revealed that the majority of both women and men fail to name all symptoms correctly and identify when to call emergency services.
+Only 17 percent of all participants aced the survey.

 |F||FACE||Ask the person to smile.
 Does one side of their face droop?|